Saijal1313/dogs-vs-cats-ml-evaluation/README.md

 This project was developed collaboratively as a shared learning exercise.

 **Contributors:**
 - Saijalpreet Kaur
 - Sukhmanjeet Kaur
-- Aayush
+- Aayush Kafle

 All contributors worked together during experimentation, discussion, and preparation, without strictly divided roles.